On the equivalence of AQFTs and prefactorization algebras: Towards a spacetime-wise homotopical equivalence theorem

 \item[$\infty$-categorical localization:] Use similar arguments as in Appendix \ref{app:operadiclocalization}, which are based on \cite[Corollary 4.11]{Haugseng}, \cite[Theorem 7.3.1]{WhiteYau} and \cite[Appendix B]{CalaqueCarmona}, to observe that Open Problem \ref{open:openproblem} would be solved if the functor $(L_M\Phi_M)^\otimes : \tP_M^\otimes \to \O_M[W_M^{-1}]^\otimes$ between the categories of operators (see Definition \ref{def:operatorcategory}) exhibits an $\infty$-localization of the category of operators $\tP_{M}^\otimes$ of the spacetime-wise tPFA operad over $\Loc^\rc/M$ with respect to the subset $W_M^\otimes\subseteq \Mor\big(\tP_{M}^\otimes\big)$ from Lemma \ref{lem:operatorlocalization}.
-Similarly to the previous approach and due to Theorem \ref{theo:1categoricalequivalence}, this amounts to showing that all spaces of operations in $L_{W_M^{\otimes}}^{H}\tP_{M}^{\otimes}$ are discrete, i.e.\ they have vanishing higher homotopy groups $\pi_{\geq 1}$, where $L^H$ denotes the classical hammock localization of Dwyer-Kan \cite{DwyerKan}.
+Similarly to the previous approach and by the same mild generalization of Theorem \ref{theo:equivalenceM}, this amounts to showing that all spaces of operations in $L_{W_M^{\otimes}}^{H}\tP_{M}^{\otimes}$ are discrete, i.e.\ they have vanishing higher homotopy groups $\pi_{\geq 1}$, where $L^H$ denotes the classical hammock localization of Dwyer-Kan \cite{DwyerKan}.
 We believe that this is currently the most promising approach, because $\infty$-localization of categories is a well-studied subject and there exist explicit criteria which allow one to detect $\infty$-localizations. \end{description}